Managing Heat and Efficiency in Green Energy

 4. Switch off engines when vehicles are not moving – this can avoid unnecessary wastage of fuels

-5. Lubricate wheels and engine parts regularly to reduce frictions
+5. Lubricate wheels and engine parts regularly to reduce friction

 We need a comprehensive plan to transform our transportation sector from petrol/diesel to solar-electric.
-It is easier to start with electric motorcycles or moped (now a reality in China).
+It is easier to start with electric motorcycles or mopeds (now a reality in China).

-At the same time, we can have “Fuel Efficient Plan” focusing on research, development, and service for maintaining efficient engines and cleaner combustions, especially in commercial vans, trucks, lorries that emit black smokes.
+At the same time, we can have a “Fuel Efficient Plan” focusing on research, development, and service for maintaining efficient engines and cleaner combustions, especially in commercial vans, trucks, and lorries that emit black smoke.

-Understanding the right green and sustainable principle and uphold it, be more mindful and environmentally conscious in the way we develop technology and how we use technology as responsible planetary citizens are important to avoid making a colossal mistake and harm to planetary health.
-Investing on technology that can harness excess energy (heat recycling) with the help of AI and smart information-communication technology (ICT) is a promising possibility that can save a lot of energy and mitigate global warming.
+Understanding the right green and sustainable principle and upholding it, being more mindful and environmentally conscious in the way we develop technology, and using technology as responsible planetary citizens are important to avoid making a colossal mistake and harm to planetary health.
+Investing in technology that can harness excess energy (heat recycling) with the help of AI and smart information-communication technology (ICT) is a promising possibility that can save a lot of energy and mitigate global warming.

-NATURE provides FREE resources.
-Efficient and robust technology and infrastructure were put in place to continuous harness what is needed and not what we want would ensure affordable, cost-effective or even free energy for green and sustainable living.
+Nature provides free resources.
+Efficient and robust technology and infrastructure were implemented to continuously harness what is needed and not what we want to ensure affordable, cost-effective or even free energy for green and sustainable living.

 Share the knowledge